You are a part of the manufacturing unit of your company. And your job is to manage inventory.

-That is, you can successfully scan the QR Code from any direction— because QR Codes are 360 degrees scannable.
+Unlike barcodes, you can easily scan a QR Code from any direction.
+That’s because QR Codes are 360 degrees scannable.
 For example, say you have placed a slanting QR Code on your product.
 You can still easily scan it and will be directed to the target content.

 4. Hold large amount of information